More than 60,000 vacuums recalled because they could catch on fire

 RALEIGH, N.C.
 (WNCN) – More than 60,000 Bissell vacuums are being recalled because they can overheat and pose a fire hazard, according to officials.

-According to the U.S. Consumer Product Safety Commission, certain models of the Bissell Multi-Surface Wet Dry Vacuum are being recalled because the battery pack can overheat, start smoking, and poses a fire hazard.
+According to the U.S. Consumer Product Safety Commission, certain models of the Bissell Multi-Surface Wet Dry Vacuum are being recalled because the battery pack can overheat and start smoking.

 The recalled vacuums include models: